meenal-narsinghani/Zipcode-Profitability-Analysis/README.md

-## NY Zipcode Profitability Analysis
+## NYC Zipcode Profitability Analysis
 **Analyzing the AirBnB revenue and Zillow cost datasets to identify favorable zip codes to invest in**

 #### I. Problem Description